 In many cookbooks it is called fish “fumet”, which literally means “aroma” in French.
 Although I recommend having it made before you start preparing the paella, you can also make it during the same cooking season.

 For 1.5 liters of stock:

 You can add more seafood to make it tastier: mussels, clams, crabs…

-You can use similar process to make chicken stock.
+You can use a similar process to make chicken stock.
 In that case, use a chicken quarter, sauteing before adding the vegetables.
-That way, you will get the pan flavoured with the skin fat.
+That way, you will get the pan flavored with the skin fat.